Leyzer1/MechaCar_Statistical_Analysis/README.md

 - Are all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch?

 We used the t-test to tested four groups: All three lots together, Lot 1 called pop1, Lot 2 called pop2, and Lot 3 called pop3.
-Taking account that significance level of 95% we found that all four p-values were greater than .05 which indicates that we fail to reject that there is a statistical difference between all four groups.
+Taking account that significance level of 95% we found that all but one p-values were greater than .05 which indicates that we fail to reject that there is a statistical difference between all four groups.
+Lot 3 had a a p-value of .04168.

 **Results:**

 ![t-test](https://user-images.githubusercontent.com/95899763/163603905-f4b5db2a-ed12-4071-a499-ce1e93067206.PNG)

+## Study Design: MechCar vs Competition

+Now we want to compare how te MechaCar performs to its competitors.
+To do this we answer the following questions:

+- What metric or metrics are you going to test?

+Fuel effiency on the highway vs in the city.

+- What is the null hypothesis or alternative hypothesis?

+The null hypothesis would be that all cars in the same class have the same fuel range.
+The alternative hypothesis is that not all  cars of the same class have the same range.

+- What statistical test would you use to test the hypothesis?
+And why?

+To do this test I would use the anova test and would then plotting it with box plots to see the comparision and difference among all ranges and fuel efficiency.

+- What data is needed to run the statistical test?

+We would need data for 100 different cars showing eachs of their fuel effiency and range.